 In July 2012, the Covesea Lighthouse Community Lighthouse Company indicated their interest to take over the property.
 Following a grant from the Scottish Land Fund, they purchased the lighthouse and associated buildings from the NLB on 4th April 2013.

 In June 2015 Covesea Lighthouse Community Company received a grant from the Ministry of Defence Community Covenant Fund.
-This allowed the Charity to reunite all the land previously owned by the Northern Lighthouse Board and to begin construction of the Covesea Lighthouse and Royal Navy and Royal Air Force Heritage Centre.
+This allowed the Charity to reunite all the land previously owned by the Northern Lighthouse Board and to begin construction of the Covesea Lighthouse Royal Navy and Royal Air Force Heritage Centre.
 The Centre opened in 2018

 Please use the affiliate links when making a booking – thank you!